Interfaces Division

 If you would like to be notified of upcoming sessions of the ongoing seminar, please send an email toMariline PoupaudorTiphaine Lefebvreto be added to ourmailing list.

-Past sessions of the ongoing seminar
+Past Sessions of the Ongoing Seminar

 Previous sessions were recorded and areavailable on this page

-4. Local Initiatives: Public Policies and Stakeholders
+4. Regional Initiatives: Public Policies and Stakeholders

 Connection to the Montpellier Metropolitan Area

 The Interfaces team participates in the “Health Ecology” working group of the Montpellier Observatory on Health Ecology and Evolution, an initiative launched by the Montpellier Metropolitan Area and the City of Montpellier.
 This working group also brings together numerous research institutes, a hospital, and public agencies.
-The Interfaces team is particularly involved in Working Group No. 3, which focuses on monitoring and evaluating the impacts (using the “impact pathways” methodology) of new forms of governance and collaboration between scientists and the public sector on health-environment issues.
+The Interfaces team is particularly involved in Working Group No. 3, which focuses on monitoring and evaluating the impacts (using the “impact pathways” methodology) of new forms of governance and collaboration between scientists and the public sector on health and environmental issues.

 Link to the PRSE4

-In addition, the ExposUM Institute participates in meetings organized by the regional One Health network, led by the Occitanie Regional Health Agency and the Occitanie Regional Biodiversity Agency
+In addition, the ExposUM Institute participates in meetings organized by the regional One Health network, led by the Occitanie Regional Health Agency and the Occitanie Regional Biodiversity Agency.

-5. Local Initiatives: SCHOOLS-REGION
+5. Regional Initiatives: SCHOOLS-REGION

 2026